14jamesh/iOS-calculator/README.md

 # iOS-calculator

-A iOS 13 calculator that I made for learning DOM interactions.
+An iOS 13 calculator that I made for learning DOM interactions.

 - Decided to use the iOS13 calculator for my design.